 Volunteers, including the National Wood Flooring Association’s community service team, began work on the home Saturday.

 Staff Sgt.
-Montavon served in the U.S. Army receiving the Air Medal, Army Commendation Medal twice and other awards during his tours.
+Montavon served in the U.S. Army receiving the Air Medal, Army Commendation Medal twice and other awards during

 He served as a Flight Medic for a MEDEVAC Air Ambulance Company, evacuating and treating thousands of soldiers.